thomashargrove/stocks/README.md

 Prompt:

 ```
-write me a script in scripts/ folder, that reads data/computed/combined.csv.
-I want it to
+write me a python script portfolio_performance_chart.py that reads data/computed/combined.csv.
-group together each symbol across portfolios and render a graph where symbols are ordered
+I want it to group together each symbol across portfolios and render a graph where symbols are
-top to bottom based on total percent of overall.
+ordered top to bottom based on total percent of overall.
 The text on the left should be "{symbol}
 (portfolio1, portfolio2) %25".
 To the right of that should be a display  of relative
 performance to S&P500.
 Each entry will get a small arrow from 12mon perf to 3mon perf, and
 a big arrow from 3mon relative perf to 1mon relative perf.
 Show a dotted line for SPY500